 What about failure to obtain a chest x-ray or CT scan in someone at risk (e.g. smoking history or symptoms)?
 Because of the variable natural history of lung cancer it is impossible to predict what that x-ray would have shown.

 Is there a role for screening x-ray or CT in someone at high risk, e.g., smoking or asbestos exposure?
 Is there a winning strategy to sue a doctor over not screening?
-Simply put: not now.
-The data on improved outcome with screening are not sufficiently robust to justify routine screening for lung cancer in at-risk asymptomatic individuals.
+Good question.
+As of 2023, most august bodies such as the American Thoracic Society recommend screening in high-risk situations, but it is not clear whether this is tantamount to a new standard of care, since compliance remains low.